How to Get More Google Reviews as a Dentist (2026)

 Your score: count your checks out of 10.
 Below 7?
 Start with the first unchecked item.

-On the first Monday of each month, review the dashboard.
+On the first Monday of each month, pull the dashboard.
 Identify the single weakest metric.
-Test one change to that metric over 30 days.
-This single-variable approach produces clear data on what works for your specific patient population.
-After 3-4 optimization cycles, the system will be calibrated to your specific patient demographics and largely self-sustaining.
+Test one change to that metric over the next 30 days.
+This single-variable approach yields clear data on what works for your specific patient population.
+After 3 to 4 cycles, the system calibrates to your demographics and largely runs itself.
 The data from your own practice is more valuable than any generic benchmark because it reflects the actual behavior of patients in your market, your age mix, and your service types.
-Pair review tracking with your marketing plan, social media strategies, and content calendar for compounding growth.
+As local search continues shifting toward AI-driven results, reviews remain one of the few signals AI engines consistently treat as authoritative.

-Every dental practice already has the raw material to increase google reviews: satisfied patients who would leave positive feedback if asked properly.
-The system converts that latent goodwill into published social proof that drives local search rankings and patient trust: checkout QR codes + 30-60 minute SMS + 24-hour email, all personalized, all automated, all compliant.
+Every dental practice already has the raw material to grow its Google review profile: satisfied patients who would leave positive feedback if asked properly.
+The system converts that latent goodwill into published social proof that drives local search rankings and patient trust.
 Start with the SMS channel alone.
 One properly timed text with a direct review link will likely double your current review volume within 30 days.
-That single improvement alone changes your competitive position in local search.
 Add the in-person ask and email follow-up over the next month.
 Layer in measurement and monthly optimization by month three.
-Within 90 days you'll have a fully optimized review engine that compounds your online reputation week after week.
-For practices connecting reviews to ad campaigns, social media management, and campaign execution, DentalBase seamlessly integrates every single patient touchpoint into one growth platform.
+Within 90 days you'll have a fully calibrated review engine that compounds week after week.

 Increase your Google reviews and dominate local search